quintel/documentation/docs/main/residual-heat-industry.md

 -   Refineries
 -   Fertilizer industry
 -   ICT
--   Hydrogen conversion of electricity via electrolysis
+-   Hydrogen production via electrolysis

 The above sectors are chosen because of their high residual heat potential compared to other sectors and/or because these sectors are similarly modelled in the ETM.